 Don’t take yourself too seriously.

 Writing is make-believe – it’s supposed to be fun.
 If it’s not, why are you bothering?
-Because – and this may be surprising – there are much better, more reliable ways to warn a living than by being a writer.
+Because – and this may be surprising – there are much better, more reliable ways to earn a living than being a writer.

 The only person you’re in competition with is you.

 It’s easy to look at other authors – some you know personally, some only by reputation – and compare their successes with yours.
 Some make the bestseller lists, some don’t.
 Some win all the awards, the rest won’t.
 Some attract a massive fan base; others will struggle to get anyone to pay attention.
 But really there’s only one person you’re in competition with and it’s the face staring back at you from your bathroom mirror.
 Because every best-selling and award winning writer began where you did – unknown, just starting out, hoping someone somewhere likes what it is you’re doing.
 The arc of a writer’s career can be brief, or it can be a lifetime.
 No two careers are identical.
 Some are published at 25, some at 50.
 That’s just the way it is, Bruce Hornsby.
 Some things will never change.